Lijie Chen

 I am joining Berkeley EECS as an Assistant Professor in Fall 2025.
 [Read about how to apply.]

 I am a Miller Postdoctoral Fellow at UC Berkeley, hosted by Avishay Tal and Umesh V. Vazirani.
 I got my Ph.D. from MIT, and I was very fortunate to be advised by Ryan Williams.
-Prior to that, I received my bachelor's degree from Yao Class at Tsinghua University.
+Prior to that, I received my bachelor's degree from the Institute for Interdisciplinary Information Sciences at Tsinghua University.

-At Tsinghua University, I was advised by Prof. Jian Li, working on Multi-Armed Bandits.
-During the Spring of 2016, I was visiting MIT, working under the supervision of Prof. Scott Aaronson on Quantum Complexity.
+At Tsinghua University, I was advised by Prof. Jian Li.
+During the Spring of 2016, I was visiting MIT, working under the supervision of Prof. Scott Aaronson.
 [CV]

 Twitter